 There are two different elements of cannabis, CBD (cannabidiol) and THC (tetrahydrocannabinol).
 CBD is legal and known for the good effects it has with pain relief and relaxation; it is common to see oils, creams, and skincare products with CBD extract.
 It is also legal to vape CBD in the UK.

 The United Kingdom approved the use of medical cannabis in 2018 after it was found that AIDS, some types of cancer, and epilepsy could be treated with pain relief based on medical cannabis formulations.
 Medical cannabis is similar to THC and therefore can only be obtained on a doctor’s prescription which is strictly controlled.
 THC is most often associated with the negative physical and mental effects of cannabis.
 Un-prescribed products containing THC are illegal in the UK.

 Despite some protests that the cannabis driving laws are excessively severe, there is no sign that the UK government is considering any relaxation.

 Should Cannabis Use Be Legalised?

 It is reported that road traffic accidents rose by ten percent In Colorado after cannabis was legalised there.
 Colorado was the first US state to do this.
-The UK government is unlikely to change any part of the law relating to THC Cannabis but is reviewing the impact of medical use cannabis on driving and society as a whole.
+The UK government is unlikely to change any part of the law relating to THC Cannabis but is reviewing the impact of the medical use of cannabis on driving and society as a whole.

 Can a Person Ever Use Cannabis Before Driving?

 The permitted bloodstream level (2mg) is far too small to allow any legal use at all.
 The question is like asking: is it ever acceptable to drive without due care and attention?
 The answer is always ‘no’.
-A better question would be: how much trouble will I find myself in, if I am caught driving with cannabis in my bloodstream (above 2mg)?
+A better question would be: how much trouble will I find myself in if I am caught driving with cannabis in my bloodstream (above 2mg)?
 The answer to that is a lot.